Why LLM Context Windows Fill Up Faster Than You Think

 The Four Layers That Eat Your Context Window

-Every LLM API call sends a full context payload to the model.
-That payload is assembled from four distinct layers.
-Most developers think about only one of them — the user's message.
-The other three are silent consumers that accumulate before the user types a single character.
+Every LLM API call is a full context payload assembled from four distinct layers.
+Most developers think about only one: the user's current message.
+The other three arrive already loaded — silent costs that accumulate before the user types anything.

 Layer 1: The System Prompt